smartcontractkit/ccip/core/services/ocr2/plugins/rebalancer/README.md

 Using this methods, when the rebalancer plugin boots or when there is a change, it discovers all the chain connections and the token balances on each chain.

-It starts from a root chain (which is the chain where the plugin transmits reports to), fetches the balance and the destination chains and then moves to the next chain, until all chains and balances are discovered ([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)).
+It starts from a root chain that is defined on the plugin config, fetches the balance and the destination chains and then moves to the next chain, until all chains and balances are discovered ([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)).

 Eventually it generates a graph data structure similar to the ones we've seen above, that contains all the information we need.